 Examples:

 You can create a scheduled task with command line mode as Action -> Start a program, to let ExSB back up settings automatically.
-You also can create a shortcut with those parameters to use command line mode directly.
+You can also create a shortcut with those parameters to use command line mode directly.

 ExSB uses the default profile "config\default.ini" in normal mode.
 If you change configuration in ExSB, changes are saved to that default profile.
 You can export configuration to another profile in "Settings" window (Tools -> Settings).
-You also can import configuration from saved profiles to the default profile.
+You can also import configuration from saved profiles to the default profile.

 Exporting profiles is useful for backing up your configuration of ExSB.
 It's also a way to use specific profiles instead of the default one in command line mode.